 There’s only one road through the park, which makes it pretty difficult to get lost.
 The road dead ends at the parking lot at the Dead Horse Point overlook, so it’s also difficult to miss that.
 The West Rim Trail leaves from this parking lot.

 The trail is harder to find, however, because it’s not particularly well-marked.
 The sidewalk to the overlook and the beginning of the trail is kind of hidden behind the bathroom.
 Follow the sidewalk to the bathroom, keep walking past the bathroom, and on the right you’ll see the overlook as well as the trail that takes you along the western rim of the canyon.

 What is the trail like?

-If you’re just sticking to the overlook, the path around the it is completely paved.
+If you’re just sticking to the overlook, the path around it is completely paved.
 The West Rim trail is mostly sandy dirt or slick rock.
 Slick rock isn’t actually slick unless it’s raining; it’s just what people call the red rock you’re walking on top of.

-The rim trail itself is very flat, so it’s beginner-friendly from an effort standpoint.
+The Rim Trail itself is very flat, so it’s beginner-friendly from an effort standpoint.
 But, it requires a lot of work and paying close attention to stay on the trail.
 In the desert, everything is the same orange color.
 It’s pretty, but harder to keep track of the trail.
 It’s not as obvious as hiking in the woods where it’s easy to tell where the brown strip of dirt is taking you.

-The aren’t signs pointing you along the trail (except at the overlook points), so you have to look for little piles of rocks called cairns to tell you where to go:
+There aren’t signs pointing you along the trail (except at the overlook points), so you have to look for little piles of rocks called cairns to tell you where to go:

 Fortunately, you’re not far from the road or a parking lot at any point, so it’s hard to get *too* lost.
 If you wander off the trail, you’ll either end up at the edge of the canyon rim or on the road.